DwayneCrous/SuperCoolFinanceTracker/README.md

 - **Search & Filter** 🟥
   Quickly find transactions by date, category, or description.

-- **Responsive Design** 🟥
-  Works seamlessly on desktop and mobile devices.

 - **Export Data** 🟥
   Export your transactions to CSV for backup or analysis.